 - Best for: design-sensitive spaces, where you want safety without visual clutter.

-- Pros: hides the body in the ceiling/wall; clean architectural look.
+- Pros: hides the body in the ceiling/wall; clean architectural look, especially for ceiling mounted emergency lights that sit nearly flush.

 - Plan for: plenum space, rough-in coordination, access for service.